Explore research projects undertaken by staff and students at the Wellington Faculty of Humanities and Social Sciences.

 Our researchers in WFHSS have been highly successful in recent Marsden rounds.
 Below are two of the research projects our staff are currently working on.

-Associate Professor Jeff Sissons, School of Social and Cultural Studies
+Professor Kevin Dew and Professor Kerry Chamberlain, School of Social and Cultural Studies

 Marsden Fast Start grants